Narasimha Swamy Temple, Seebi

-The Narasimha Swamy temple at Seebi (also spelt Sibi) is located in the Tumkur taluk of Tumkur district, in the Indian state of Karnataka.
+The Narasimha Swamy temple at Seebi (also spelt Sibi) is located in the Sira taluk of Tumkur district, in the Indian state of Karnataka.
 Seebi is located on National Highway 4, just 20 km north of Tumkur city.

 History and legend

 According to the renowned British Raj era historian and epigraphist B. Lewis Rice, legend has it that once a merchant carrying grain on bullocks stopped at Sibi.
 When a pot of grain was boiled on a projecting rock, its color turned blood red causing the merchant, his attendants and the buffalos to swoon.
 While in the unconscious state, the god Narasimha appeared in the merchant's dream and informed him the rock was his abode and that the merchant should build a temple for him at that spot as atonement for desecrating his abode.
 A small temple was thus built by the merchant.
 In more recent times, the consecration of a larger temple over the pre-existing shrine was taken up by three wealthy brothers: Lakshminarasappa, Puttanna and Nallappa who were the sons of Kacheri Krishnappa, a Dewan in the court of King Tipu Sultan of the Mysore Kingdom.
 Story goes that Nallappa had a dream in which the god Narasimha promised him eternal happiness if a temple was raised where it stands today.
 The completion of the temple construction took ten years.
 The Narasimha Swamy temple is a simple yet elegant Dravidian structure built around the end of the 18th century.
 The main deity of the temple is Narasimha, an avatar (incarnation) of the Hindu god Vishnu.